Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Entanglement Calculation

 \section{Entanglement Calculation}

-We now study the entanglement property of the coupled-top system represented by the Hamiltonian $H_{\rm CT}$ for zero (FP case) and nonzero torsion cases.
-For the latter case, we consider $\kappa_1 = \kappa_2$ and $\kappa_1 = - \kappa_2$.
-We study entanglement in the system by calculating the entanglement of the ground and the most excited states of the Hamiltonian $H_{\rm CT}$.
-Since these are pure states, we calculate von Neumann entropy $S_V$ of the reduced density matrix (RDM) corresponding to the individual top as a measure of entanglement.
-The von Neumann entropy is defined as follows:
+We now study the entanglement property of the coupled-top system represented by the Hamiltonian $H_{\rm CT}$ for zero (FP case) and nonzero torsion cases (NZT-I and NZT-II models).
+We study the entanglement of the ground and the most excited states of the coupled top Hamiltonian.
+Since these are pure states, we use the von Neumann entropy $S_V$ of the reduced density matrix (RDM) corresponding to these states as a measure of entanglement.
+The RDM corresponding to one of the tops is obtained by taking the partial trace over the other.
+If $|\psi\rangle$ is a state of the coupled top, then the RDM corresponding to one of the tops will be $\rho_i = {\rm Tr}_{\overline{i}}\left(|\psi\rangle\langle\psi|\right)$, where $(i, \overline{i}) = 1, 2 \,(\overline{i} = 2, 1)$ represents two tops.
+Then the von Neumann entropy is defined as follows:

-where $\rho_1$ and $\rho_2$ are the RDMs corresponding to the individual tops.
-In the eigenbasis of the RDMs, the von Neumann entropy can be expressed as: